 Introduction Shunji Iwai is nothing other than a legendary director.
 Having made narratives like Love Letter (1995) and All About Lily Chou-Chou (2001), he has made a name for himself as a director that investigates how subjects, who find themselves seemingly cut off from society and the social bond, still find a way, even if understanding each other is difficult…

-“The light shines only there shows powerfully the difficulty as well as the power that is to be found in human relations and underlines, that, in fact, the light shines only there”
+“The narrative shows powerfully the difficulty as well as the power that is to be found in human relations and underlines, that, in fact, the light shines only there.”